Ruben0372/secure-file-services-access-control/README.md

 # Secure File Services & Access Control

-A Samba file server configured with role-based access control, tiered Linux permissions, and least privilege enforcement — built and tested on a live home lab server.
+A Samba file server configured with role-based access control, tiered Linux permissions, and least privilege enforcement, built and tested on a live lab server.

 ## Architecture